tgac-vumc/translocation-snake/README.md

 bamfiles need to be of the following make up:

-stored in the folder bam
+stored in the folder bam located at the same level as the git folder (translocation-snake) {name}_coordsorted_nochr.bam
-  {name}_coordsorted_nochr.bam
           and
       {name}_coordsorted.bam